fjpolo/FPGA_DSP-Filters/average_filter/README.md

 This module uses [`icarus verilog`](https://github.com/steveicarus/iverilog), [`symbiyosys`](https://github.com/YosysHQ/sby), [`equivalence checking wiht yosys`](https://github.com/YosysHQ/eqy) and [`mutation cover with yosys`](https://github.com/YosysHQ/mcy) to get a `100% mutation test coverage`!

+With a mixture of simulation and formal verification, it's ensured that every and each mutation possible (1117) are detected either by the testbench, equivalence checking or formal properties.
+A whitebox testing approach has been used both for testbench simulation and formal verification in order to catch internal module's mutations.

 Usage:

 Linux/macOS